- Future Students

 BASW Vancouver Part-Time Program

-Although the online application cycle for the Vancouver BASW program is not open at this time, please contact the program coordinator at email@example.com for further information.
+Please contact the program coordinator at email@example.com for further information.

 Eastern Washington University's part-time program at Clark College in Vancouver, WA allows you to continue working while pursuing your BASW.
 You will attend two classes per quarter every Friday afternoon and evening allowing you to complete your degree in 11 quarters!
 The field practicum is tailored to your professional career and is based in your community!
 Our program is fully accredited by the Council on Social Work Education.